0xfeeddeadbeef/ISEFontSmoothing/ReadMe.md

 ### Known Issues

 Because profiles get loaded after entire Host UI has already been initialized, font smoothing machinery provided by this addon does not come into effect **until** you open new editor tab (Ctrl+N) or new PowerShell tab (Ctrl+T).
-This behavior is by design.
+This behavior is by design (of ISE, not this addon).